hdgarrood/solitaire/README.md

 ### Console UI

-The console UI is uses node.js's `readline` module.
+The console UI uses node.js's `readline` module for a repl-ish interface.
 For printing things, it uses ANSI escape codes and unicode line-drawing characters to make the output recognisable as a Solitaire game.

 The console UI code is contained in the following modules: